salesforce/lwc-rfcs/text/0000-context-service.md

 ## Proposal: Context Provider

-This proposal provides a low-level API for authors to provide a context value at any level in the flattened DOM tree that can be consume by any node in the subtree.
-This API is subject to changes as we understand more and more about how context is used.
+This proposal provides a low-level API for authors to provide a context value at any level in the flattened DOM tree that can be consumed by any node in the subtree.
+This API is subject to change as we understand more and more about how context is used.

 ### Defining a new Context

-The definition of a new context is equivalent to create a new wire adapter.
+The definition of a new context is equivalent to creation of a new wire adapter.
 It has an identity, and it has some internal implementation details that are necessary to work as the first argument of the `@wire` decorator.

 This API must be experimental for the MVP: